unbxd/search-JS-library/docs/configurations/MiscellaneousConfig.md

 {: .no_toc }

 1. true - External params will be retained in the browser url, so that they can be consumed by the rest of the client ecosystem.
-2. false - External params will be dropped from the browser url
+2. false - External params will be dropped from the browser url by the unbxd search sdk

 ---
 ## extraParams